Student Group Guide

 The reimbursement and payment process documents your expenses, connects your expenses to your allocated funds, and demonstrates that the expenses are authorized by your group’s treasurer and in line with your group’s mission.
 Expenses must be submitted within 30 days of the date of the expense.
 Scans or photographs of receipts, including the vendor name and amount spent, are required.
 These documents should be in English; if they are in another language we will ask for a full translation.

 The reimbursement and payment process is handled through Engage.
-See this guide to requesting payment from your student group’s funds for more information.
+See this guide to requesting payment from your student group’s funds for more information (note that the currently linked guide is for 2021-22, and an updated guide will reflect some changes in Engage navigation).
 You can also email [email protected] with questions.

 Payments generally can take a week or two from submission.
 If for any reason you need more immediate action, please contact [email protected].
-Our preferred method of payment is through a paper check, either picked up in person or sent through the mail.
-During the pandemic, and in other special cases, we have also allowed payments through Venmo and PayPal.
-Please note that bank transfers require significant labor and extra fees to process, and so are available only in certain special cases if there are no other viable options for payment.
+Our preferred methods of payment are paper checks, either picked up in person or sent through the mail, or Zelle.
+We can also make payments through PayPal, and in certain special circumstances, Venmo.
+Please note that bank transfers require significant labor and extra fees to process, and so are available only in special cases if there are no other viable options for payment.

 For larger expenses, please reach out in advance as in some cases the student affairs team can pay the expense directly.
-It can also be helpful to double check in advance whether a proposed large expense is indeed within our purchasing policies.
+It can also be helpful to double check in advance whether a proposed large expense is indeed within our purchasing policies and within your group’s budget.

 Please note that the reimbursement and payment process for student groups operates differently from other Harvard University processes, with separate forms and policies.
 Student groups are separate entities from the university, and so the funds used to make payments for student groups are held externally, at the Harvard University Employees Credit Union (HUECU).